ceylanmesut/ceylanmesut.github.io/_posts/2019-07-09-classification.md

     Number of non-fraduelent transaction: 284315
     Number of fraduelent transaction: 492

-Class imbalanced is identified in the dataset.
+Class imbalanced is evident in dataset.
+As expected, fraud transactions are way lower than non-fraduelent transactions.
+Therefore, our project problem is to combat class imbalance on binary classification settings, thus predicting particular transaction fraud or non-fraud.

+Let's drop time feature from dataset and check distributions of all features to get better idea about dataset.
 ```python
 # Dropping the time column from dataset.
 data_wo_time=data.iloc[:,1:]